 ECBAWM is proud to announce that partners Richard Emery, Andrew Celli, Matthew Brinckerhoff, Jonathan Abady, Ilann Maazel, Earl Ward, Hal Lieberman, Dan Kornstein, Andrew Wilson, and Elizabeth Saylor were named as Super Lawyers for 2017.
 Associate Alanna Kaufman was named as a Rising Star.
 The Super Lawyers list is issued by Thompson Reuters.
 A description of the selection methodology can be found here.

 ECBAWM lawyers Richard Emery, Elizabeth Saylor, Doug Lieb, and David Berman represent the City Club, as well as the other petitioners.
-Read more about ECBAWM’s work on this project here, here, and here.
+Read more about ECBAWM’s work on this project here, here, and in the New York Times.